datonic/datadex/README.md

 - **Modular**: Each tool can be replaced and extended (adapters).
 Works well in many environments.
 - **Flexible**.
 Run it from your laptop, in a cluster, or from the browser.
-- **Data as code**.
+- **Data as Code**.
 Version your data as code thanks to `dbt`!
 Publish and share your models for other people to build on top of them.

 ## 💻 Usage